KidZone Animals

 Photographer, Christopher Michel; saturated and used with permission under CC BY 2.0

-The orca is clearly the largest member existing within the dolphin family; males are approximately 7 meters long and weigh up to 20,000 pounds (big guys!); females are usually 6 and a half meters long and weigh up to 12,000 pounds!
+The orca is the largest member of the dolphin family.
+Males are approximately 7 meters (23 feet) long and weigh up to 20,000 pounds (9,000 kilograms).
+Females are usually about 6.5 meters (21 feet) long and weigh up to 12,000 pounds (5,400 kilograms).

 As is famously known, orcas are black with white spots, usually around their eyes and belly.
 This makes them look very cute, especially when they hop out of the water in groups.